giordano-lucas/Tesco-Extension/index.md

 ### Border Scores

 In this third attempt, we forget about ```silhouette``` and a brand new metric is designed.
 For each area, we take a look at all its direct geographic neighbours and record how many how those belong to the same cluster as the original area.
-We illustrated this in the following figure :
+We illustrated this in the following figure:

 ![alt.png](/images/example-border-score-2.png)